Thomas-Walker-Lynch/project-enviroment/README.md

     Note in the line that moves the cloned repo directory to `<project>_master`, you might use a different suffix than `master`.
 Conventionally the suffix is the branch to be checked out and worked on, but the scripts do not care what it is set to.
 Inside the scripts this suffix is called the project ‘version’.
+If this checkout is for working on multiple branches, just leave the <tt>_ensemble</tt>.

   2. for submodules that have not yet been added: